DmytroLysenko1/Store/README.md

 - **Spring Data JPA**: Facilitates database interactions using JPA, allowing for easy and efficient data access and manipulation.
 - **Spring WebFlux**: Used for building reactive web applications, enabling non-blocking, asynchronous processing for better performance under load.
 - **PostgreSQL**: The relational database used for persistent storage, chosen for its reliability, scalability, and support for advanced SQL features.
+- **MongoDB**: NoSQL database used for flexible and scalable data storage, suitable for handling large volumes of unstructured data.
 - **Flyway**: Manages database migrations, ensuring that the database schema is versioned and consistent across different environments.
 - **Maven**: Build automation tool used for managing dependencies, building the project, and running tests, providing a standardized build process.
 - **JUnit**: Testing framework for unit and integration tests, ensuring that the application is thoroughly tested and reliable.